graft-project/LYRA/GRAFT, Lyra, and LoyalShopper Economy.md

 # GRAFT, Lyra, and LoyalShopper Economy
 I would like to propose the following link (“tethering”) between GRAFT (and GRFT token), Lyra network, and any applications running on or using Lyra network (such as LoyalShopper).
-Such a link will open new opportunities for the GRAFT project and its supporters - in case Lyra is developed as part of Graft project.
+Although Lyra codebase is independent from GRAFT and can be developed as a separate open source project, such a link will open new opportunities for the original GRAFT project and its supporters - in case Lyra is developed as part of GRAFT.
 ## Terminology
 **GRAFT** - 1.
 Company and community developing GRAFT network and applications; 2.
 Decentralized privacy PoW blockchain network based on Cryptonote protocol.